-As a scale to evaluate traumatic stress of adults (aged 16 or older), PCL2 is used.
-PCL declined (improved) significantly in the surveys in FY2016 to FY2020, compared with the results of the surveys in FY2011 to FY2013.
-However, it was found that nearly 10% of the examinees still have strong traumatic stress.
+As a scale to evaluate traumatic stress of adults (aged 16 or older), PCL is used.
+PCL declined (improved) significantly, compared with the results of the FY2011 survey, but it was found that nearly 10% of the participants still have strong traumatic stress.

-By gender, females generally show higher values than males, and values tend to become higher for older examinees.
+By gender, females generally show higher values than males, and values tend to become higher for older participants.

-- 1. K6: Respondents reply to each question of a six-item questionnaire concerning the frequencies with which they felt depressed or anxious during the past 30 days (such as "Have you felt extremely nervous?" or "Have you felt desperate and helpless?").
+- K6: Respondents reply to each question of a six-item questionnaire concerning the frequencies with which they felt depressed or anxious during the past 30 days (such as "Have you felt extremely nervous?" or "Have you felt desperate and helpless?").
 This survey targets people aged 16 or older to evaluate risks of any mood or anxiety disorder. - 2.
 PCL (Post-Traumatic Stress Disorder Checklist): Respondents reply to each question concerning their mental and physical reactions (traumatic stress) during the past 30 days in relation to their disaster experience.
 This survey also targets people aged 16 or older to evaluate individuals' levels of traumatic stress.
-The survey was suspended for two years after being conducted in FY2011 to FY2013 and was resumed in FY2016 by significantly reducing questionnaire items (it has been confirmed that the reliability of this scale is unchanged even with fewer questionnaire items).
+Following the suspension for two years after being conducted in FY2011 to FY2013, the survey was conducted in FY2016 to FY2020 using PCL-4, a shortened version, but has been suspended again since FY2021.